baidu-xiling/mcp/README.md

 | getDhVideoStatus | Query the progress of digital human video composition.                            | • taskId: the ID of the current video synthesis task                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           | • taskId: the task ID of the current video composition<br> • status: SUBMIT(submitted for synthesis), GENERATING (compositing), SUCCESS(synthesis successful), FAILED(synthesis failed)<br> • failedCode: Error code<br> • failedMessage: Reason for production failure<br> • videoUrl: The address of the successfully synthesized video file corresponding to the task ID, which will be saved for 7 days |

 ### 3. 123 digital human video compositing
-- Function description: According to the video recorded by the real person and the selected timbre, the corresponding digital human video can be directly generated without the need for portrait generation
+- Function description: Providing a 10 second to 4-minute live streaming video of saying "123", the corresponding digital human video can be directly produced without the need for portrait generation
 - Sample prompt words:
 >Use a video file with fileid as xxx and a voice voice with the voice talent ID of yyy, and the content of the video is "Hello everyone, I am the content broadcast by a digital human", and generate a digital human video.

 >The address of the video is https://open-api-test.bj.bcebos.com/ae870923-2a3b-4d5e-b6a2-e44b4025647220250417_163529_trim.mp4, the voice voice is yyy, and the content of the video is "Hello everyone, I am the content broadcast by the digital human", and a digital human video is generated.

 >Check the 123 digital human video with a taskid of xxx.

+You can check the [guide](https://xiling.cloud.baidu.com/doc/AI_DH/s/Lm5w29xr4) on the website

 - Tool details: